Hari-nāma Cintāmaṇi – Chapter Five

-“Some say that , ‘I know that Viṣṇu is the Supreme Truth.
-I know that the Vedas state that Viṣṇu is present everywhere in the world.
+“Some say that, ‘I know that Viṣṇu is the Supreme Truth.
+I accept that the Vedas state that Viṣṇu is present everywhere in the world.

-“Therefore, Viṣṇu resides within all the Devas, and so worship of the Devas is the same as worshiping Viṣṇu.’
+“Therefore, Viṣṇu resides within all the Devas, and so worship of the Devas is the same as worshipping Viṣṇu.’